pakal/compat-patcher-core/docs/guidelines.rst

 To make a new framework/library benefit from such a compat-patcher, we recommend starting from the provided project skeleton :

+COMING SOON

+..
 TODO ADD COOKIE-CUTTER RECIPE

-TODO CHECK THAT - This skeleton provides a standard structure for utilities and sets of fixers, and activates several helpers: checking that every fixer has its test (when using pytest), checking that no stdlib "warnings.warn()" is used by compatibility shims, autogenerating a Readme with the list of available fixers...
+This skeleton provides a standard structure for utilities and sets of fixers, and activates several helpers: checking that every fixer has its test (when using pytest), checking that no stdlib "warnings.warn()" is used by compatibility shims, autogenerating a Readme with the list of available fixers...

+..
 Then, provide the `current_software_version` to the registry constructor, possibly as a callable.

+..
 TODO PUT THESE INIT STEPS IN RECIPE INSTEAD!!!

 Writing new fixers